DavidLiuGit/GTAV_Lap_Timer/README.md

 In this mode, you will create your custom race by placing checkpoints.
 Enter "Placement Mode" with F5.
 - Ctrl+X: place new checkpoint
 - Ctrl+Z: undo last checkpoint
 - Ctrl+D: delete all checkpoints
+- Ctrl+I: import race from file.
+6 preset races are packaged
+- Ctrl+O: export race to file

 ### Race Mode
 Once you've placed at least 2 checkpoints, get in a vehicle and press F6.
 You will be teleported to the first checkpoint, and the timer will start.
 Times will be displayed at each checkpoint and at the end of the race.